 – an overall module syllabus

 – six PowerPoint slide decks, each designed for a 50-minute lecture

 – lecture notes/teaching tips for each lecture, including individual session learning objectives

 – a “designer’s toolbox”, a set of spreadsheets for performing calculations

 – practice problems (with solutions) related to the calculations presented in the sessions

 – instructor and student access to the Asphalt Institute’s publications: MS-2: Asphalt Mix Design Methods and MS-22: Construction of Quality Asphalt Pavements

-University/college professors can complete the form below to request access to the complimentary resources to utilize in their classrooms.
+University/college professors in the United States and Canada can complete the form below to request access to the complimentary resources to utilize in their classrooms.
 Please note that all requests are subject to approval by the Asphalt Institute Foundation.

 Funding of this project would not be possible without the $40,000 grant awarded to AIF by MDU Resources Foundation and Jebro Inc., in the spring of 2018.
 The grant funds will also allow the foundation to implement two additional phases of this program.
 Phase II of the project will allow laboratory modules to be developed that will complement the undergraduate asphalt technology module lectures.
 Phase III will focus on developing a graduate- level course focused entirely on asphalt materials.